Revenue & conversational intelligence

 He was referencing the fact that organizations are placing so much emphasis on driving more opportunities into the pipeline, but such little emphasis is being placed on actually knowing how to handle the opportunities already there.

-If you really wanted to dive deeper into the play, a full game tape review would take place Monday morning where each and every fine detail was reviewed to either reinforce positive actions, or coach areas for improvement.
+Then a deep dive into a full game’s performance would take place Monday morning where each and every fine detail was reviewed to either reinforce positive actions, or coach areas for improvement.

-Market Conditions of Conversational Intelligence
+Market Conditions of Conversational Intelligence Software

-The surge of vendors emerging in this space, along with the data that supports a 30% market growth rate for the next 3 years are just a few of the signs that organizations are adopting this technology for a simple reason… it’s better than the status quo.
+The surge of vendors emerging in this space, along with the data that supports a 30% market growth rate for the next 3 years, is just one of the signs that organizations are adopting this technology for a simple reason… It’s better than the status quo.